MiKTeX/miktex/README.md

   * poppler-qt5

-Please consult the platform-specific HOWTOs, for more information.
+Please consult the platform-specific HOWTO, for more information.

 ## Running CMake